 Language:

-Uganda is a linguistically diverse country, with over 40 different languages spoken.
+The presence of various identities is a sign of a linguistically diverse country, with over 40 different languages spoken.
 English is the official language and is widely spoken, particularly in urban areas and in the government and business sectors.
+The other indigenous languages that are brought into prominent use throughout the nation include Luganda, Lango, Acholi, Rutooro, and Ateso.

 Geography: